Alaska Wage Garnishment Laws

 What is the sole-wage-earner exemption?

-If the debtor is the only wage earner supporting the household, the weekly floor rises to seven hundred forty-three dollars.
+If the debtor is the only wage earner supporting the household, the weekly floor rises to $743 under AS 09.38.050(b), carried into current dollars by 8 AAC 95.030(e)(1) rather than by the exemption section itself.
 It is not automatic: the debtor must file a sworn affidavit, usually on the court’s claim of exemption form, stating under penalty of perjury that household support comes from their earnings alone, typically within fifteen days of the garnishment notice.

 Can a creditor garnish wages in Alaska without a court judgment?